Continuing Education Activity

 The main chemical that exerts castor oil's laxative property is ricinoleic acid.
 In the intestine, lipase breaks down castor oil into ricinoleic acid, which activates EP3 and EP4 prostanoid receptors in smooth muscle cells.
 The activation of these receptors creates a transient calcium surge, which creates propulsion in the intestine.
 Due to this mechanism of action, castor oil falls in the stimulant laxative category, just like bisacodyl and sennosides.
 EP3 and EP4 prostanoid receptors are also present in the uterus, which leads to the possibility of castor oil's use for the induction of labor; however, more research is necessary on this subject.

 Castor oil administration is via the oral route, as the oil needs to be broken down by intestinal lipases to have its stimulant laxative effects.
-The World Health Organization determined that an appropriate daily dose for an adult male is up to 0.7mg/kg.
+An appropriate daily dose for an adult male is 15 to 60 ml per day.

 The adverse effects of castor oil are a common reason why it is not used often in conventional medicine.
 In a study comparing castor oil to sennosides, castor oil tended to cause abdominal cramping, vomiting, bloating, and dizziness.
 Far fewer adverse effects were occurring with the use of other laxatives.